-We keep one of these 1.5 gallon vacumns in our cook trailer.
+We keep this 1.5 gallon vacuum in our cook trailer.
 It cleans up wet or dry issues.

 Consider buying a cover for your Big Green Egg if exposed to the weather elements for long periods of time.
 This will help extend the life of your vessel.

 Before every cook session